avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 a more recent common ancestor with each other, compared to isolates of a different lineage.
 Isolates of the same lineage tend to share particular characteristics (e.g. ecological niche, metabolism, pathogenic potential).

-*Vibrio cholerae* is a very diverse species with many different lineages.
-A small subset of the lineages have been named, and are shown in Figure 7.

 .. figure:: LineagesCartoon.png
   :width: 550

   Figure 7.
 Some known lineages of *V. cholerae* that have been named.
-It is likely that there are many more lineages of *V. cholerae* that have not yet been named (`Domman et al 2017`_).
+The current pandemic lineage of *V. cholerae* is the 7PET lineage, which has caused all the major outbreaks and epidemics of cholera since the 1960s.
+While this figure shows some named lineages of *V. cholerae*, is likely that there are many more lineages of *V. cholerae* that have not yet been named (`Domman et al 2017`_).
 Image attribution: this image by `Avril Coghlan`_ is licensed under `CC BY 4.0`_.

 .. _CC BY 4.0: https://creativecommons.org/licenses/by/4.0/